japaric-archived/homu-on-heroku/README.md

 - Tell Homu who has r+ rights.
   - Your Heroku app `HOMU_REVIEWERS` config variable is a space separated list of GitHub users that have r+ rights over *all* the repositories (see [Limitations]) Homu is gatekeeping.
-For example, set it to "moe larry curly" if those three users have r+ rights.
+For example, set it to "moe larry curly", but without the double quotes, if those three users have r+ rights.

 ## Per repository setup